Gordon Lish

-Gordon Lish (born February 11, 1934 in Hewlett, New York) is an American writer.
-As a literary editor, he championed many American authors, particularly Raymond Carver, Barry Hannah, Amy Hempel, Rick Bass, and Richard Ford.
+Gordon Lish (born February 11, 1934) is an American writer.
+As a literary editor, he championed many American authors, particularly Raymond Carver, Barry Hannah, Amy Hempel, Rick Bass, Tom Spanbauer, and Richard Ford.
 He is the father of the novelist Atticus Lish.

 Early life and family

 Lish was raised in Hewlett, New York, on Long Island; his father was the founder and primary partner in Lish Brothers, a millinery firm.
 During his formative years, he suffered from extreme psoriasis and was often ostracized by his peers.
 He attended Phillips Academy but left without graduating following an altercation with an antisemitic classmate in 1952.
 While briefly institutionalized in Westchester County, New York, following an adverse reaction to the hormone ACTH (used in psoriasis treatment), he developed a friendship with noted poet Hayden Carruth.
 Following his release, he took a job as a radio broadcaster for WEIL in New Haven, Connecticut, under the pseudonym of Gordo Lockwood and continued to correspond with Carruth, who introduced Lish to the Partisan Review.
 He relocated to Tucson, Arizona, due to the ameliorative effects of the region's climate on his psoriasis.
 In November 1956, Lish married Loretta Frances Fokes; they would go on to have three children (Jennifer, Becca and Ethan).

 After Frances advised him to attend college, Lish matriculated at the nearby University of Arizona.
 He majored in English and German and clashed with creative writing instructor Edward Loomis, an adherent of the New Criticism who routinely disparaged Lish's more idiosyncratic influences, including Ralph Waldo Emerson, Dylan Thomas and Jack Kerouac.
 Nevertheless, Lish completed a cum laude degree in two years, graduating in 1959.

 Following Lish's graduation, the family moved to San Francisco.
 During this period, Lish experienced the last vestiges of the San Francisco Renaissance and completed a teaching credential at San Francisco State University in 1960.
 Following another move to Burlingame, California, he took a position as an English teacher at Mills High School in Millbrae, California, where he joined a new Pacific Coast avant-garde literary journal, Chrysalis Review, edited by the San Francisco writer, John Herrmann.
 When Herrmann left the magazine, Lish took it over, and eventually it evolved into Genesis West.